 Average time of pushing on your first baby is 2 hours.
 It’s a long time (and it probably feels like an even longer time).

-That’s AVERAGE.
+That’s the AVERAGE time.
 Meaning sometimes pregnatn women push for 3 hours, and sometimes just one.

 Why does it take so long to push out a baby?